Hanover Artificial Grass Installation Services

 Site Assessment & Drainage Engineering for Hanover's Glacial Till & Rocky New England Terrain

-Hanover’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage), sandy outwash (excellent drainage), rocky shallow terrain, and marine clay (coastal, high water table).
-Proper site assessment is critical.
-Drainage design must ensure a minimum 1–2% slope away from structures.
+Hanover’s landscape features glacial till, sandy outwash, rocky shallow terrain, and marine clay, as identified by the USDA Web Soil Survey.
+Proper site assessment is crucial to address drainage challenges.
+A minimum 1–2% slope away from structures is required to prevent water accumulation.
 For clay soils, enhanced subsurface drainage—such as perforated pipes in gravel trenches—is recommended.
-A 4–6 inch compacted aggregate base at 95% Proctor density and a geotextile fabric separation layer are standard.
-The spring water table may be as shallow as 12–24 inches.
-Freeze–thaw cycles require robust base stability.
-Always coordinate with existing irrigation and underground utilities before excavation.
+The base should consist of 4–6 inches of compacted aggregate at 95% Proctor density, separated by geotextile fabric.
+Spring water tables may be as shallow as 12–24 inches, and freeze–thaw cycles can impact base stability.
+Coordination with existing irrigation and underground utilities is essential for a successful installation.

 Hanover Conservation Commission Requirements for Synthetic Surface Installation Near Protected Areas